How To Attract Tech Talent and Hire the Best in 2026

 5. Build a strong employer brand

 Your organization’s employer brand is the overall perception job seekers and other external audiences have of what working for your company is like.
-Strong employer branding can excite top technology talent about joining your team, while a negative brand perception may turn away qualified candidates.
+Strong employer branding can attract top talent and create excitement about joining your team, while a negative brand perception may turn away qualified candidates.

 - Align on and promote a compelling company mission, vision, and values